gbmhunter/blog/content/pages/electronics/components/sensors/ultrasonic-sensors/_index.md

 	  * Ultrasound modules for tank level measurement.
 They normally can measure a range of liquids including water, black water, oil, petrol, diesel without any adjustment (liquid type agnostic).
 Range is typically from 100mm to 4m.
 Some have focusers made of materials such as glass-reinforced polypropylene to produce narrow beams.
 	  * Ultrasound cleaners are used to clean objects by vibrating the dirt/greese from them.
 They are commonly used to clean the resin of circuit boards after soldering.
 	  * High-end wind sensors (anemometers) use ultrasound to measure the wind speed and direction (or more concisely, it's velocity).
 {{< figure src="/images/2013/12/3d-sonic-anemometer.jpg" width="149px" caption="A 3D sonic anemometer.
-Image from http://www.thiesclima.com/ultrasonic_anemometer_3d_e.html." caption-position="bottom" >}}
+Image from http://www.thiesclima.com/ultrasonic_anemometer_3d_e.html."  >}}

 	  * Similar to anemometers, ultrasonic flowmeters can be used to determine the speed and direction of liquid within pipes.
 	  * Ultrasonic devices are used in the medical world for getting images of body parts (e.g. an unborn baby).
 Human tissue attenuates ultrasound by approximately 1dB/cm/MHz.
 {{< figure src="/images/2013/12/medical-ultrasonic-sensor-sonosite-c60x.jpg" width="286px" caption="The C60X medical ultrasound sensor by Sonosite.
-Image from http://www.sonosite.com/accessories/c60x-0." caption-position="bottom" >}}
+Image from http://www.sonosite.com/accessories/c60x-0."  >}}